Welcome to the home of the Questioning Quilter.

-I write bi-monthly educational articles on quilting.
+I write periodic (once or twice a year) educational articles on quilting.

 What am I supposed to do with all these scraps? part 1